Columbia Tanker Truck Accident Attorney

-Gas or fuel trucks are usually referred to as tanker trucks.
-However, tanker trucks also include large trucks that transport consumable and non-consumable liquids, such as gasoline, chemicals, sewage, milk, water, and wine.
-Accidents involving tanker trucks can be devastating because of their weight, and the materials they are carrying could cause additional damage.
+Gas or fuel trucks are tanker trucks.
+However, tanker trucks also transport other liquids.
+They can carry consumable and non-consumable liquids.
+These include gasoline, chemicals, sewage, milk, water, and wine.
+Accidents involving tanker trucks can be devastating.
+Their weight is a significant factor.
+The materials they carry could cause additional damage.

-You may be entitled to compensation if you have been injured because of a tanker truck driver’s negligence.
+You may be able to recover compensation if the tanker truck driver’s negligence caused your injuries.
 Contact one of Goings Law Firm, LLC ‘s experienced Columbia truck accident attorneys to preserve your rights and increase your chances of receiving maximum compensation.
 You can reach us by calling (803) 350-9230 or contacting us through our online form for a free case evaluation.

 Causes of Tanker Truck Accidents in Columbia

-Typically, tanker truck accidents can lead to more devastating injuries than other car crashes because not only are trucks more massive in size and weight than passenger vehicles, but also an explosion could occur when a tanker truck collides with another vehicle.
+Tanker truck accidents can lead to more devastating injuries than other car crashes because trucks are more massive in size and weight than passenger vehicles.
+Furthermore, an explosion could occur when a tanker truck carrying flammables collides with another vehicle.

-To be entitled to compensation, you must show that someone else’s negligence caused the collision.
+To recover compensation, you must show that someone else’s negligence caused the collision.
 Driver negligence may include the following:

 - Speeding